-This paper assumes that the plan will be completed in mid-late 2009, and that the period over which it will be most relevant for decision making will be the succeeding five years, starting in 2010.
+The plan will be completed in late 2009, and the period over which it will be most relevant for decision making will be the succeeding five years, starting in 2010.
+Consequently, the analysis looks primarily at forecast data for 2010 - 2014.

-The approach in this paper builds on two sets of assumptions.
+The approach in this appendix builds on two sets of assumptions.
 The first is the relative shares of future investment decisions made by different actors (BPA, publicly owned utilities, IOUs and residential and business customers).
-The second is a set of forecast data developed by Global
+The second is a set of forecast data developed by Global Insight, a national economic consulting firm, whose forecasts are used for various purposes by the Council.